|

-ROTH IRA REAL
+ROTH IRA - IRA REAL

 ESTATE INVESTMENTS - PAY NO TAX ON GAIN